-A patient with a normal general and neurologic exam, whose history is consistent with a simple febrile seizure, does not need further laboratory, imaging, or neurophysiologic evaluation.
+A patient with a normal general and neurologic exam, whose history is consistent with a simple febrile seizure, does not need a further laboratory, imaging, or neurophysiologic evaluation.
 If a patient's history is consistent with a complex febrile seizure, an electroencephalogram (EEG) is obtained to look for underlying abnormalities that may predispose the patient to seizures.
 If this initial EEG is abnormal, imaging is the next step.
 In a complex febrile seizure returning to baseline, often these are outpatient studies.

 A lumbar puncture may be a consideration in the setting of fever and seizures.
 For a patient with the appropriate history of a febrile seizure and a rapid return to baseline, no lumbar puncture is necessary.
 Lumbar puncture is a recommendation when there are signs or symptoms that cause concern of a CNS infection; further, the lumbar puncture should be considered in infants aged 6 months to 12 months without appropriate immunization against Streptococcus pneumoniae or Haemophilus influenza type B and in patients taking antibiotics in which partial treatment may mask meningitis or other CNS infection.

 There is no specific treatment for simple or complex febrile seizures other than appropriate treatment for underlying etiologies driving the ongoing febrile illness.
-Antipyretics are not shown to prevent a recurrence of febrile seizures.
+Antipyretics have not been shown to prevent a recurrence of febrile seizures.
 In patients who have a frequent recurrence of febrile seizures such as seizures with a majority of febrile illnesses, studies have examined treatment with benzodiazepines as a bridging measure for a few days during subsequent febrile events.

 Most patients with a febrile seizure event do not require hospitalization or intensive medical interventions.
 Occasionally a patient with a prolonged complex febrile seizure of a focal nature may develop focal weakness, commonly known as Todd's paralysis.
 Typically this resolves within a few hours, but it may take up to a few days for complete resolution.
 Even though febrile seizures are often considered relatively benign, studies have shown that patients with a febrile seizure status have an increased risk of developing mesial temporal sclerosis which can increase future chances of focal epilepsy.
 Febrile seizure status is defined as a seizure lasting longer than 30 minutes.
-Therefore, prompt treatment of prolonged seizures of a febrile nature is as necessary as a prompt treatment of prolonged seizures arising from other etiologies.
+Therefore, prompt treatment of prolonged seizures of a febrile nature is as necessary as prompt treatment of prolonged seizures arising from other etiologies.

-Additionally, as above, it is vital to quickly expand the differential diagnosis considerations if a patient is not awakening and steadily improving toward baseline, or if a patient has unexpected abnormalities on neurologic exam.
+Additionally, as above, it is vital to quickly expand the differential diagnosis considerations if a patient is not awakening and steadily improving toward the baseline, or if a patient has unexpected abnormalities on the neurologic exam.
 A patient who will not respond to noxious stimuli after a seizure or who appears to be waxing and waning in mental status needs evaluation for possible ongoing seizure activity.
-Standard procedure for this evaluation is typically by a prolonged EEG study.
+The standard procedure for this evaluation is typically by a prolonged EEG study.
 Other considerations in a patient not recovering as expected include intracranial abnormalities such as a tumor, hemorrhage, hydrocephalus, stroke, or another significant metabolic abnormality.

 The key is patient education.
 The nurse and clinician should educate the family that even though dramatic in appearance, these seizures do not lead to neurological disease or dysfunction.
-The more parents are aware of this disorder, the less likely it is that they will rush to the emergency room.
-However, the parents should also be educated on when to bring the child with a seizure to the ER because in some cases the cause may be a virus or a bacterial infection of the brain.
+The more parents are aware of this disorder, the less likely it is that they will rush to the emergency room or seek alternative unproven remedies.
+However, the parents should also be educated on when to bring the child with a seizure to the emergency department because in some cases the cause may be a virus or a bacterial infection of the brain.
 The pharmacist should educate the family on managing the fever with acetaminophen and not aspirin.
-However, the family should also be educated that antipyretics do not prevent febrile seizures.
+However, the family should also be educated that antipyretics do not prevent future febrile seizures.
 (Level III)

 The prognosis for most children with a febrile seizure is excellent.
 About 30% of children who have one febrile seizure will experience another seizure later on.
 The risk of epilepsy in the future is slightly increased compared to the general population.
 However, a simple febrile seizure does not affect cognition, intellect or induce neurological dysfunction.(Level V)